 - “Plastic smell” / “chemical taste” → packaging compatibility, headspace management, sensory stability checks

-Handled the right way, gummy supplement reviews are more than commentary-they’re a window into how your product performs outside the building, where customers actually live with it.
+Done right, gummy supplement reviews are more than commentary—they're a window into how your product performs outside the building, where customers actually live with it.